 Brock Burke (LHP)

 Was the center piece of the Profar trade.
 When he promoted from Single-A to Double-A ball in the Rays system, he flipped a switch.
 For the Montgomery Biscuits he pitched to a 6-1 record and 1.96 earned run average.
 In 55.1 innings he struck out 71 batters and walked only 14.
 His WHIP (walks + hits per innings pitched)was an incredible 0.958.
-All of that was in a 9 game span.
-Read his interview with CriswellsCC.com here.
+All of that was in a 9-game span.

 Wei-Chieh Huang (RHP)